daniellytoledo/daniellytoledo/README.md

 - 👋 Hi!
 My name is Danielly Toledo!
 I'm brazilian and I'm currently working and living in Belgium.
 - 😎 I’m interested in Data Analysis and finding a nice job in Netherlands in the future.
-In Utretch or at least close to the city would be PERFECT! 💙
 - 🧑🏻‍💻 I’m currently learning Data Analysis using Power BI; Python; and I'm also doing System Analyst and Developer college.
 - ⚡ Fun fact: I work as a cleaner, cleaning sh*t everyday.
 YAY! 🤢 Am I allowed to say this here or I need to act serious?

+📊 statistic:

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=daniellytoledo&layout=compact)
 <!---